zamaniamin/django-cheat-sheet/docs/python/classes/object-oriented-programming.md

 # Object-Oriented Programming (OOP)

+Python classes form the backbone of object-oriented programming, enabling you to encapsulate data and behavior into a single entity.
+When you work with a Python class, you define attributes to store data and methods to perform actions.
+This structure allows you to model real-world objects and create organized, reusable code.

 Object-oriented programming (OOP) in Python helps you structure your code by grouping related data and behaviors into objects.
 You start by defining classes, which act as blueprints, and then create objects from them.
 OOP simplifies modeling real-world concepts in your programs and enables you to build robust systems in Python that are more reusable